streamnative/function-mesh-website/versioned_docs/version-0.6.0/functions/function-monitor.md

 id: function-monitor
 ---

-This document describes how to monitor Pulsar functions with Prometheus and `pulsar-admin` commands.
+This document describes how to monitor Pulsar functions with Prometheus.

 ## Monitoring with Prometheus